A Camping Fire Pit

 Campfires are such an integral part of camping that it is almost impossible to imagine the perfect campsite without some flickering embers.
 We warm ourselves around them, roast marshmallows, and tell stories.
 They draw us together after the days activities end.

 Unfortunately, a conventional campfire is limited in function.
-Yes, you can sit around it in a circle, but smoke will be chasing a third of the campers around and around.
+Yes, you can sit around it in a circle, but smoke will be chasing a third of the campers away.
 Yes, you can cook on it, but unless you are quite skilled, half of the food may end up in the fire.
-A camping fire pit, especially a Breeo fire pit, alleviates these issues.
+A camping fire pit, especially a Breeo, alleviates these issues.

 For example, the simple task of boiling water can be difficult in a conventional campfire.
 When camping with a fire pit, however, that becomes much simpler.
 Particularly when the fire pit has an adjustable grill, allowing you to keep the water hot after its done boiling, by setting it higher off the flames.

-Preparing some sauteed veggies is quite tricky when you do not have consistent heat and an adjustable grill height.
-The Double Flame Fire Pit and Stainless Steel Swing Away Grill works like a charm for this task.
+Preparing some sautéed veggies is quite tricky when you do not have consistent heat and an adjustable grill height.
+The Double Flame fire pit and portable Outpost work like a charm for this task.

 Perhaps you want to prepare a quick dish of Quinoa?
 No problem.